rakudo/rakudo/docs/2017-IO-Grant--Action-Plan.md

+# ⚠️⚠️⚠️ IMPORTANT ⚠️⚠️⚠️

+**This document is kept for archival purposes only and does not necessarily describe implemented reality.
+Do NOT assume the behaviour described here is how things are meant to work.
+Use the [Perl 6
+Specification](https://github.com/perl6/roast) or [consult with core developers](https://webchat.freenode.net/?channels=#perl6) for that purpose.***

 # Summary of the changes to the original IO Action Plan

 1. Instead of using mutually-exclusive named arguments to `.seek`, split it into three methods instead: